 8. Learn to forgive others

 This one is a doozy, but it benefits you in ways you can’t imagine.

 Forgiving others doesn’t mean you approve of the hurt they have caused you or someone you love, and it just means you are ready to let the past go.

-You might want to start with someone that caused you pain but it is easier to forgive then other people that hurt you more deeply.
+You might want to start with someone that caused you pain, but it is easier to forgive than other people who hurt you deeply.